brimdata/zed/docs/lake/design.md

     Data: <any>
 }
 ```
-None of fields is used by the Zed lake system for any purpose
+None of the fields are used by the Zed lake system for any purpose
 except to provide information about the journal commit to the end user
 and/or end application.
 Any ZSON/ZNG data can be stored in the `Data` field
 allowing external applications to implement arbitrary data provenance and audit